mhoffman/kmos/.github/ISSUE_TEMPLATE.md

 ### System information

-- result of `kmos version`, operating system, link to model file
+- result of `kmos version`, operating system, version, python version, possibly link to model file

 ```

 ```
-[//]: # (If you experienced crashes, segfaults please also include a stacktrace below, For how-to read: https://github.com/kvirc/KVIrc/wiki/Grabbing-a-useful-backtrace.)
+[//]: # (If you experienced crashes, segfaults please also include a stacktrace below.)